aarontburn/nexus-site/public/docs/API/InternalModulesAPI.md

 ### `reload`
 Reloads the renderer of the caller module.

-Note: In development, this can be done with the keybind `CommandOrControl+R`
+Note: In development, this can be done with the keybind `CommandOrControl+R`.

 > **Parameters**
 > `forceReload?: '--force'` → Force reloads the webpage, ignoring any cache.